 Marble-look quartz gives Calacatta aesthetics with far less risk and upkeep.
 Meanwhile, true marble delivers one-of-a-kind luxury that demands more protection, a higher budget, and client education.
-For most high-end, hard-working kitchens and commercial spaces, designers and fabricators will steer clients toward marble-look quartz and reserve real marble for statement, lower-risk applications.
+For most high-end, busy kitchens and commercial spaces, designers and fabricators guide clients toward marble-look quartz.
+They save real marble for bold, lower-risk uses.

 How Your Clients Actually Use These Surfaces

-High-traffic family kitchens, multi-unit rentals, hospitality bars, and office pantries are tough on soft, porous stones.
+High-traffic family kitchens, multi-unit rentals, bars, and office pantries are tough on soft, porous stones.

-Luxury clients still ask for "Calacatta" by name, but many are really chasing the look: bold veining on a bright white field, rather than the geology.
+Luxury buyers still ask for “Calacatta” by name.
+Many are primarily after the look instead.
+They want bold veining on a crisp white background, not the stone’s geology.

 Performance: Etching, Staining, and Daily Wear